Levezze/Levezze/README.md

 I'm a full-stack engineer specializing in building production-grade applications and AI-driven systems.
 My background in architecture and urban design gives me a unique perspective on systems thinking, allowing me to translate complex requirements into clean, scalable, and human-centered software.
 I thrive on building things that solve real problems, from initial prototype to robust, end-to-end platforms.

-I'm currently seeking a full-stack engineering role where I can contribute to a collaborative team, tackle challenging technical problems, and continue to grow as an engineer.
+I'm currently seeking a full-stack & AI engineering role where I can contribute to a collaborative team, tackle challenging technical problems, and continue to grow as an engineer.

 ---